Avalanche Safety Training

 justeetredehors 104 petit

-A 100% field-based course that allows you to deepen your mountain traveling techniques.
+A 100% field course that allows you to deepen your mountain travel techniques.
 It is aimed at those who have completed AST1 and who wish to improve their terrain assessment skills.
 Lasting one day, it is the ideal bridge between AST1 and AST2.

 justeetredehors 164 petit

 AST2 provides a decision-making framework for travel in avalanche terrain.
-Lasting four days, including three in the field, this course is structured around the daily process, which reproduces the same approach as that used by professionals.
-A season of putting AST1 concepts into practice is recommended before taking the AST2 course.
+Lasting four days, including three in the field, this course is structured around the daily process , which reproduces the same approach as that used by professionals.
+It has been developed to meet the needs of people with a moderate level of training and experience.
+In addition, this course introduces prerequisite knowledge for further avalanche training and presents the Canadian Avalanche Association’s professional training program as the accepted industry standard for pursuing advanced training.

 The AST1 and AST2 courses are regularly offered, but the “Companion Rescue Skills” and “Managing Avalanche Terrain” courses are less so.
 If you are interested in these courses, let the independent course providers know; demand will certainly boost supply!